Doctor of Physical Therapy

 To practice physical therapy, students must be licensed in the state in which they desire to practice.
 To obtain licensure, students must graduate from an accredited program and pass the National Physical Therapy Exam (NPTE).

-Effective April 25, 2023, Colorado Mesa University has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; phone: 703-706-3245; email: accreditation@apta.org).
+The Doctor of Physical Therapy (DPT) program at Colorado Mesa University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: accreditationsupport@apta.org; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call 970-248-2266 or email dptprogram@coloradomesa.edu.

 For a complete list of program requirements, please see the program sheet.